-The Education and Care Services National Regulations (2011) states that medication (including prescription, over-the-counter and homeopathic medications) must not be administered to a child at a Long Day Care, Occasional Care and 4-Year-Old Kindergarten service without authorisation by a parent or person with the authority to consent.
+The Education and Care Services National Regulations (2011) state that medication (including prescription, over-the-counter and homeopathic medications) must not be administered to a child at a Long Day Care and Kindergarten service without authorisation by a parent or person with authority to consent.
 Parents are required to complete a medication record form available at the service.
 All medication must be given to an educator upon arrival at the service.